I tried almost all the food at Frank Matcham’s and now I have a problem

 My absolute favourite – so much so that I just keep forgetting to take a picture of it despite ordering this several times.

-I’ve only ever eaten the goats cheese croquette and I refuse to order any of the other flavours for fear I’ll be disappointed.
+I’ve only ever eaten the goats cheese croquette and I refuse to order any of the other flavours because I'm worried I’ll just be disappointed.

 I’m stubborn like that, see.